global-121/121-platform/tools/README.md

 ### Apache2

 All applications from `/services` folder are running as local applications on various ports of localhost.
-To expose them to the interfaces, we need Apache2.
+We expose them to the interfaces/the public internet using Apache2 as a proxy.

-All the interfaces are served as web-apps through Apache2.
+All the interfaces are served as web-apps through Apache2 as well.

-First, get the right certificates (`SSLCertificateFile` and `SSLCACertificateFile`) and place them in `/tools/certificates/`.
+1. First, get the right certificates (`SSLCertificateFile` and `SSLCACertificateFile`) and place them in `/tools/certificates/`.

-On Ubuntu server do: (NOTE the absolute path /home/121-platform, which might be different in your instance)

-    ln -s /home/121-platform/tools/121-platform.conf /etc/apache2/sites-enabled/121-platform.conf
-    ln -s /home/121-platform/tools/121-platform-https.conf /etc/apache2/sites-enabled/121-platform-https.conf
+2. Enable all necessary modules:

-    a2enmod ssl proxy proxy_http http2 rewrite headers expires mime dir service apache2 restart
+    a2enmod ssl proxy proxy_http http2 rewrite headers expires mime dir

+3. Put all default configuration in place:

+    ln -s /home/121-platform/tools/121-platform.conf /etc/apache2/sites-available/121-platform.conf
+    ln -s /home/121-platform/tools/121-platform-https.conf /etc/apache2/sites-available/121-platform-https.conf

+4. Set or update the (optional) environment-specific configurations, based on the example:

+        cp /home/121-platform/tools/121-platform-https.env-example.conf /etc/apache2/sites-available/121-platform-https.env.conf

+    Make changes to this **newly created file**.

+5. Enable these configurations:

+        ln -s /etc/apache2/sites-available/121-platform-http.conf /etc/apache2/sites-enabled/
+        ln -s /etc/apache2/sites-available/121-platform-https.conf /etc/apache2/sites-enabled/

+    Optionally:

+        ln -s /etc/apache2/sites-available/121-platform-https.env.conf /etc/apache2/sites-enabled/

+6. Verify all configurations can be read/understood:

+    apachectl -S

+7. Restart Apache:

+    service apache2 restart

-To check if it started correctly:
+8. To check if all started correctly:

     service apache2 status